robertocolabene/BBModules/README.md

 -Phase Modding: fm and sync are dedicated to modulate alpha and beta parameters

--Special Mod: fm it's dedicated to modulate the SPECIAL knob and fmcv it's control the amount
+-Special Mod: fm it's dedicated to modulate the SPECIAL knob and fmcv to control the amount

 ![alt text](https://github.com/soulbridge/BBModules/blob/master/tt.png)